-How to Use the Asset Library
+How to use the Enscape Asset Library

-The Asset Library will open in a separate window and show all available assets grouped by category.
+From the CAD toolbar, the Asset Library will open in a separate window and show all available assets grouped by category.
 Click on a category to see the available assets.
 When you hover your mouse over an asset, you will see its name and a short description.
 At the top left you can also search for specific assets by name.

 You can also favorite your assets, so that they appear together in the Favorite category.
 To add an asset to this category, simply hover your mouse over the desired asset and click the star in the left corner.
 The asset will automatically appear in the Favorite category.
 Any favorites will be saved after you close your CAD program.
 Click the star again to remove an asset from the Favorite category.

-Best Practices in Revit
+Creating assets in Revit

 Let’s take a look at how to place your assets in the different CAD programs.
 We’ll start with Revit.
 The easiest way to add an asset in Revit is to place it in a floor plan view.
 Select the appropriate level and the asset you want to place by clicking on it.
 The Library window will automatically minimize and your cursor will allow you to place the asset.
 Just click once to place the asset exactly where you want it.
 The Library window will open again and you will see the asset in Revit, represented as low-res geometry.